 Going back to school is literally a learning process — you’ll be meeting new people and taking in new ideas.
 You’ll also need to figure out what learning methods suit you best.
 Some tips:

-- Habits that worked for you before might not work now.
+- Habits that worked for you in the past might not be the best approach now.
 For example, taking notes by hand may help you concentrate, but using a laptop or digital recording device in class might make studying more effective.

 - Explore new tools and ask classmates or friends who are now (or were recently) in school for their best suggestions.